boostorg/leaf/doc/whitepaper.md

 variant<int, float, error_code> compute_value(); // (B)
 ```

 Are the two functions (A) and (B) semantically equivalent?
 It appears that any algorithm working with the result from (A) can be transformed to handle a call to (B) without any loss of functionality.
-This follows directly form the fact that either way there are three distinct outcomes, so the differences should be purely mechanical rather than in logic.
+This follows directly from the fact that either way there are three distinct outcomes, so the differences should be purely mechanical rather than in logic.

 In fact there is one subtle but critical difference: (A) encodes explicitly in the return object an additional bit of information -- "success-or-error" -- while in (B) that knowledge is implicit: we have to keep it in mind as we write the caller function, but it is not reflected in the program state.